Yellow Line (Bangkok): Rolling stock

-The BSR has stated that the pax capacity for 4-car sets will be 17,000 p/h each way.
+The BSR stated that the passenger capacity for 4-car sets will be 17,000 passengers per hour each way.

-Guidebeams
+Guideway beams

-The Bombardier Innovia Monorail 300 operates on a narrow, elevated guidebeam.
-Pre-cast, post-tensioned guidebeams are constructed at an off-site location and later installed on the system.
-The guidebeams are 690 mm wide.
+The Bombardier Innovia Monorail 300 operates on a narrow, elevated guideway beam.
+Pre-cast, post-tensioned guideway beams are constructed at an off-site location and later installed on the system.
+The guideway beams are 690 mm wide.
 The Innovia Monorail 300 was designed to navigate curves as tight as 46 m and a maximum grade of 6%.
 Monorail switches are either beam replacement or multi-position pivot switches.
-The system will have evacuation walkways down the entire length of the guidebeam.
+The system has evacuation walkways down the entire length of the guideway beam.
 These walkways allow passengers to escape any onboard hazard.
 The maintenance crew also uses these walkways for repairs and general maintenance to the system.

-List of planned stations

-The 30.4 km Yellow Line will have 23 stations (with a proposed extension of two stations):